How Social Media Payments Are Changing the Way We Buy

 Peer-to-peer payment apps can be used for anything from paying for your share of drinks at happy hour to splitting rent with roommates.
 One study by LendEDU found that Millennial Venmo users frequent the app to pay for things like pizza, alcohol, Uber rides, and rent.
 (Though keep in mind that this study was based mostly on emoji use, a cornerstone of this P2P app.)

 Zelle, which is used widely across all age groups, sees users paying rent with the app, especially if they use a bank that supports it.
-Venmo also typically handles smaller transactions, while Zelle payments average at about $300.
+Venmo also typically handles smaller transactions, while Zelle payments averaged about $256 in 2020.

 Benefits and Risks